Porvil/camera-samples/README.md

 This repository contains a set of individual Android Studio projects to help you get started with the [Camera APIs](https://developer.android.com/guide/topics/media/camera) in Android.
+This project was a part of my summer internship at Qualcomm.

 ## Samples